Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

 The sunflower, Helianthus annuus, is a flower native to the Americas.
-Sunflowers have bright yellow blooms that mature into a dense seed heads.
+Sunflowers have bright yellow blooms that mature into dense seed heads.
 The stem and leaves of sunflowers are rough and hairy.
 Sunflowers possess a unique ability called heliotropism, which allows the flower head to turn and always face the sun.

 Plant the sunflower seeds no more than 1 inch deep and about 5 inches apart in tilled, loose soil after the ground has warmed up around mid-April to late May.
 Rows should be around 30 inches apart to allow for future growth and avoid overcrowding.
 Pluck out seedlings that have grown too close to each other as well.